anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Follow effective action with quiet reflection.
-From the quiet reflection will come even more effective action.
+Quote: The supreme art of war is to subdue the enemy without fighting.

-By: Peter Drucker
+By: Sun Tzu